shadowtsw/advanced-logger/README.md

 import logger,{log,warn,_err,_error,browser} from "YOUR PATH TO FILE"
 ```
 ```
-log //as default, this can also be omitted -> uses console.log warn // uses console.warn
-_err // uses console.error
+log     //as default, this can also be omitted -> uses console.log warn    // uses console.warn iterate // displays primitives line by line, objects and arrays as table _err    // uses console.error
 _error  // when settings.error is true, this will throw an error browser // can be used to display logs within browser
 ```
 ### example usage